hydra-emu/hydra/README.md

 </code></pre>
 </details>

+## Sister projects
+[shadPS4](https://github.com/georgemoralis/shadPS4): Work-in-progress PS4 emulator by the founder of PCSX, PCSX2 and more

 ## Contributing
 Any contribution is welcome.
 Fork, open an issue or work on existing ones, or work on improving the documentation